 Building personalized connections: Big data analytics gives media companies a granular digital view of their customers.
 Knowing what a customer likes, dislikes, what they are interested in, what social media platforms they prefer, and what they are most likely to consume and buy allows these companies to build personalized connections that enhance the customer’s experience.

-Delivering highly targeted promotions: Consumers like to feel that the companies they deal with know and genuinely care about their wants, needs and preferences.
+Delivering highly targeted promotions: Consumers like to feel that the companies they deal with know and genuinely care about their wants, needs, and preferences.
 And promotions that come across as generic and “spammy” only succeed in diminishing the customer experience.
-By using data analytics to gain a clear and precise understanding of a customer’s individual preferences, media companies can carry out highly targeted and personalized promotions featuring relevant content and offers that customers want to know about.
+By using data analytics to gain a clear and precise understanding of a customer’s individual preferences, media companies can carry out highly targeted and personalized promotions featuring relevant content and offer that customers want to know about.

 Acquiring the right content: With so much content out there, publishing and entertainment companies are constantly faced with the challenge of acquiring content that will be the most popular with the various segments of customers that they serve.
 By providing a better understanding of customer needs and wants, big data helps media companies select the content that will give their customers the most enjoyable experience.

-Providing real-time recommendations: Today’s tech-savvy consumers judge their experiences, not only on the quality of the product or service, but on how quickly it’s provided.
+Providing real-time recommendations: Today’s tech-savvy consumers judge their experiences, not only on the quality of the product or service but on how quickly it’s provided.
 Just as streaming technologies allow consumers to experience content pretty much instantly, big data analytics tools allow media companies to make content recommendations in real-time, thus allowing the user to select and experience the content they want easily and quickly.

 Big Data in Media Use Cases